 Photographer - Designwell

-Situated on a site adjacent to the Hamilton green belt, Parkhaven is a five-storey mixed-use development which enjoys immediate access to open green space and views of mature trees and Seddon Park cricket ground.
+Situated on a site adjacent to Hamilton's green belt, Parkhaven is a five storey mixed-use development which enjoys immediate access to open green space and views of mature trees and Seddon Park cricket ground.
 The main design challenge common to this typology of creating a varied and humanely scaled facade was addressed with dark toned aluminium weatherboards and window joinery which visually recede while the contrasting white fins are accentuated to provide visual relief.

 "Parkhaven, with its variety of apartment types to cater for a diversity of occupants, is an excellent example of how to bring density into Hamilton's city centre while recognising New Zealanders' fondness for outdoor living space.

 The balconies recessed into the building envelope provide functional shelter and privacy between neighbouring apartments and compositionally allow the building to maintain a clean form.
 The large and uninterrupted areas of glazing provide magnificent views over the city; in fact, Hamilton's CBD might never look so good as from here."